laurynas-biveinis/unodb/README.md

 formatting is configured through git  clean/fuzz filters.
 To enable this feature, do `git config --local include.path ../.gitconfig`.
 If you need to temporarily disable it, run `git config  --local --unset include.path`.

-When building this project independently and not as part of another project, add `-DSTANDALONE=ON` CMake option.
-It will enable extra global debug checks that require entire programs to be compiled with them.
-Currently, this consists of the libstdc++ debug mode.

 To enable maintainer diagnostics, add `-DMAINTAINER_MODE=ON` CMake option.
 This makes compilation and `include-what-you-use` warnings fatal.